maxbisesi/LearnOrDie_4/readme.txt

 Define ranking algorithm in a strategy pattern.

 You can win badges in Chum or Galley but you can only rank up in Test.

+Show rankup modal if they acheive a new rank when they log out or make sure it shows next time they log in.